 Under the grandfather clause for instructors, training centres that have had their Ice Navigator instructors previously approved by national authorities will have their status reviewed by The Nautical Institute on a case-by-case basis.
-A key component of this assessment will be evidence of previous experience operating a vessel in ice at sea conditions.
+A key component of this assessment will be evidence of previous experience operating a vessel in sea ice conditions.